DisruptJ20

 DisruptJ20 (also Disrupt J20) was an organization that protested and attempted to disrupt events of the presidential inauguration of the 45th U.S. President, Donald Trump, which occurred on January 20, 2017.
 The group was founded in July 2016 and publicly launched on November 11 after Trump won the 2016 United States presidential election.
 DisruptJ20's inauguration protests were a part of a wider array of protests organized both locally and nationally from a more extensive initial plan.
 The protests included efforts to blockade one bridge and to shut down security checkpoints.
-James O'Keefe and Project Veritas had some success infiltrating DisruptJ20's planned inauguration efforts.

 Description

 A Washington, D.C.-based political organization, DisruptJ20 (also appearing with an inserted space before "J20") had the initial stated aim of protesting and disrupting events of the inauguration of Donald Trump as 45th President of The United States.
 One organizer of the DisruptJ20 protests, Alli McCracken, stated that the group is protesting Trump's views on women, undocumented immigrants and Muslims.
 Al Jazeera described the members of the organization as "liberal activists".
 Steven Nelson of the U.S. News & World Report, after interviews with organizers and representatives, described it in December 2016 as the "more radical protest-organizing network DisruptJ20, which has more than 1,700 Facebook group members."
 A representative of the organization has stated that it would also have demonstrated had Hillary Clinton won the 2016 presidential election.